 - 3.1.
 The Lord Chief Justice issues guidelines for the appointment of Honorary Recorders which are attached to this report for information. - 3.2.
-Judge Barnett has kindly made a recommendation for his successor if the Council determines to continue with the appointment of an Honorary Recorder for the City. - 3.3.
-He recommends His Honour Judge Timothy Mousley KC to the Council.
-Judge Mousley sits in Salisbury and live locally.
+Judge Mousley has kindly made a recommendation for his successor if the Council determines to continue with the appointment of an Honorary Recorder for the City. - 3.3.
+He recommends His Honour Judge Adam Feest KC to the Council.
 He would be delighted to join Salisbury's Civic Party and represent the judiciary in the city. - 3.4.
-If the appointment of Judge Mousley is agreed, it is suggested that a formal reception be given by the Mayor to mark the occasion and welcome Judge Mousley to the role. - 3.5.
+If the appointment of Judge Feest is agreed, it is suggested that a formal event will be planned to mark the occasion and welcome Judge Feest to the role. - 3.5.
 The previous Honorary Recorders have been presented with a black girdle with the City crest embroidered upon it, and the Council may wish to commission a similar girdle for the new Honorary Recorder.